How the west brought war to ukraine

 About the author

-Benjamin Abelow has worked in Washington, DC, writing, lecturing, and lobbying Congress about nuclear arms policy.
-He holds a B.A. in modern European history from the University of Pennsylvania and an M.D. from the Yale University School of Medicine.
-His other areas of interest include the psychology of trauma, including war trauma.
-You can reach Benjamin directly at b.abelow.2022@gmail.com.
-Please write “Ukraine War” in the subject line.
+Benjamin Abelow is an American citizen who believes that U.S. and NATO policies are causing great harm to Ukraine, Europe, the United States, and the Global South.
+He previously worked in Washington, DC, on nuclear arms issues.
+He has a B.A. in European history from the University of Pennsylvania and an M.D. from the Yale School of Medicine, where he also served as Lecturer in Medicine.
+His other areas of interest include the study of trauma, including war trauma.

 Q & A